chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

 We consider two cases.

-<mark>Case 1): If we take the position that segment boundaries are immaterial and
-that a byte stream can be formed of segments destined for the same TCP, then we may gain improved transmission efficiency and resource sharing by arbitrarily parceling the stream into packets</mark>, permitting many segments to share a single internetwork packet header.
+Case 1): If we take the position that segment boundaries are immaterial and that a byte stream can be formed of segments destined for the same TCP, then we may gain improved transmission efficiency and resource sharing by arbitrarily parceling the stream into packets, permitting many segments to share a single internetwork packet header.
 However, this position results in the need to reconstruct exactly, and in order, the stream of text bytes produced by the source TCP.
 At the destination, this stream must first be parsed into segments and these in turn must be used to reconstruct messages for delivery to the appropriate processes.

-<mark>There are fundamental problems associated with this strategy due to the
-possible arrival of packets out of order at the destination.
-The most critical problem appears to be the amount of interference that processes sharing the same TCP-TCP byte stream may cause among themselves.</mark> This is especially so at the receiving end.
+There are fundamental problems associated with this strategy due to the possible arrival of packets out of order at the destination.
+The most critical problem appears to be the amount of interference that processes sharing the same TCP-TCP byte stream may cause among themselves.
+This is especially so at the receiving end.
 First, the TCP may be put to some trouble to parse the stream back into segments and then distribute them to buffers where messages are reassembled.
 If it is not readily apparent that